Extra $600 CARES Act unemployment benefit has ended: What this means for you

 A big change in the HEALS Act is the adjustment of the FPUC, which was $600 a week in the CARES Act.
 It would drop to $200 per week through the end of September.
 Then starting on Oct.
 5 -- which is a Monday, the day unemployment funds are usually dispersed -- the FPUC amount would be adjusted up to $500 to equal 70% of an individual's wage when combined with the state's weekly unemployment benefit.

 So far, this has only been introduced in the Senate.
-Democratic congressional leaders were set to start negotiations with the GOP on the particulars of the plan Tuesday.
+Democratic congressional leaders were set to start negotiations with the GOP on the particulars of the plan.

 What happens on July 31 if no additional legislation is passed?